 - Complete all the duties assigned by your internship supervisor and hand in all academic components on time.

-Where to Find an Internship
+General Guidance on Where to Find an Internship

 Contact Career Services at LSU. – they keep an updated list of possible internships that may be relevant to government and politics

-- contact your local Metro-Council Member to ask about opportunities.
+- Contact your local Metro-Council Member to ask about opportunities.
 A list of members by district can be found at the bottom of The Advocate website.
 A list of local agencies at the city and parish level can be found at the Baton Rouge website.

-- contact your State Senator or State Representative to ask about opportunities.
+- Contact your State Senator or State Representative to ask about opportunities.
 A search engine to obtain contact information for these members can be found at the bottom of The Advocate website or by going to the Project Vote Smart website

 - contact state agencies or executive departments directly to inquire about possibilities

 U.S. Congressmen and U.S. Senators